studentutu/CSharpCodeProject/Attachment/README/MGS.Curve.md

 ## Usage

-- New a Curve and Set Args to it.
+- New a Curve and Set Args.

 ```C#
 var curve = new HermiteCurve();